apache/trafficserver/tests/README.md

 This command line argument will point to your build of ATS you want to test.
 At this time v6.0 or newer of Trafficserver should work.

-### MakeATSProcess(name,command=[traffic_server],select_ports=[True])
+### MakeATSProcess(name,command=[traffic_server], select_ports=[True], enable_tls=[False])
  * name - A name for this instance of ATS
  * command - optional argument defining what process to use.
 Defaults to traffic_server.
- * select_ports - have the testing system auto select the ports to use for this instance of ATS
+ * select_ports - have the testing system automatically select a nonSSL port to use for this instance of ATS
+ * enable_tls - have the testing system also auto-select a SSL port to use (NOTE: This does not set up certs and other TLS-related configs.)

 This function will define a sandbox for an instance of trafficserver to run under.
-The function will return a AuTest process object that will have a number of files and variables defined to make it easier for test definition.
+The function will return a AuTest process object that will have a number of files and variables define for making it easier to define a test.
+If both *select_ports* and *enable_tls* are toggled to **False**, then the test writer will be responsible for setting up the ports and the ready condition for an instance of ATS.

 #### Environment
 The environment of the process will have a number of added environment variables to control trafficserver running the in the sandbox location correctly.
 This can be used to easily setup other commands that should run under same environment.